California Civil Code: Organization

+The Field civil code was "thoroughly civilian in its approach and arrangement".
+Like the French Civil Code of 1804 and the Louisiana Civil Code of 1825, it featured the "standard tripartite Gaius system".
+The code also followed the civilian tradition of systematically classifying subject matter into "categories of decreasing generality, constantly proceeding from the general to the specific".

-Though the Code is organized in a manner similar to many civil law civil codes, many of its provisions are codifications of well-established common law principles.
-For example, it contains a definition of consideration, a principle in the common law of contracts which has no direct equivalent in civil law systems.
+However, as completed in 1865, the substance of the Field civil code was "overwhelmingly, if not exclusively, that of the common and statutory law of New York in the 1860s".
+In that aspect, it was "by no means revolutionary but rather conservative".
+For example, as enacted in California, the Civil Code contains a definition of consideration, a principle in the common law of contracts which has no direct equivalent in civil law systems.
 Similarly, it codifies the mailbox rule that communication of acceptance is effective when dropped in the mail, which is a feature unique to the common law.

+The Code was first adopted in 1872 by the California State Legislature and was signed into law by then Governor Newton Booth.
+The Code enacted in 1872 was essentially the Field civil code of 1865, "with some changes to adapt it to previous California legislation".
+It was soon discovered that many more provisions of the new Civil Code conflicted with existing California statutes and case law.
+In 1873, Stephen J. Field, Jackson Temple, and John W. Dwinelle were appointed to a Board of Code Examiners to investigate such issues.
+In 1874, the legislature adopted the board's proposed amendments to the Code.

-First adopted in 1872 and signed into law by then Governor Newton Booth, the Civil Code is divided – similarly to its civil law analogues – into four divisions: "the first relating to persons"; "the second to property"; "the third to obligations"; "the fourth contains general provisions relating to the three preceding divisions."
+The Civil Code is divided – like its civil law analogues – into four divisions: "the first relating to persons"; "the second to property"; "the third to obligations"; "the fourth contains general provisions relating to the three preceding divisions."
 Division One contains laws which govern personal rights while Division Two contains laws which govern property rights.
 Division Three codifies the substantive contract law of the State of California as well as various regulations relating to agency, mortgages, unsecured loans, extensions of credit, and other areas of California law.
 Division Four defines remedies available in lawsuits, what constitutes a nuisance, various maxims of jurisprudence, and other miscellaneous provisions which relate "to the three preceding divisions."

 Although revolutionary for its time, the California Civil Code was actually the third successfully enacted codification of the substance of the common law.
 The first was the Code of Georgia of 1861 (largely based on the work of Thomas Reade Rootes Cobb independent of Field), which is the ancestor of today's Official Code of Georgia Annotated.
 Then Dakota Territory beat California to the punch by becoming the first jurisdiction to enact Field's civil code in 1866.